jangidvipul/RedStoreWeb/README.md

 # 🛍️ RedStoreWeb

-RedStoreWeb is a front-end web project that simulates an eCommerce clothing store.
+RedStoreWeb is a front-end web project that simulates an E-Commerce clothing store.
 It is built using **HTML**, **CSS**, and **JavaScript**, and styled with responsive design principles to offer a clean and attractive user interface.

 ## 🚀 Features